-In assessing the going concern basis of accounting, the Directors have had regard to the guidance issued by the Financial Reporting Council and also the impact caused by Covid.
-As disclosed on page 28 under long-term viability, it was concluded that Covid is not expected to have a significant impact in the long term.
+In assessing the going concern basis of accounting, the Directors have had regard to the guidance issued by the Financial Reporting Council.
 After making enquiries, and having reviewed the portfolio, balance sheet and projected income and expenditure for a period of 12 months from the date these financial statements were approved, the Directors have a reasonable expectation that the Company has adequate resources to continue in operation for at least the next twelve months.
 Consideration is given to the cash balances and holdings in money market funds, together with the ability of the Company to realise its investments.
 The Directors have assessed whether material uncertainties exist and their potential impact on the Company's ability to continue as a going concern and conclude that no such material uncertainties exist.
 The Directors have therefore adopted a going concern basis in preparing the Financial Statements.